-If you chose the stereo option, your 262 CC came with a JL Audio Media Master 100 with four matching JL audio speakers (eight matching speakers if hard-top option is chosen).
+If you chose the stereo option, your 280 CC came with a JL Audio Media Master 100 with four matching JL audio speakers (eight matching speakers if hard-top option is chosen).
 Please refer to the JL Audio Owner's Manual in your ditty bag for operation.
 Even if your boat didn't come with the stereo, your boat is pre-wired for four speakers in the cockpit and for four speakers in the hardtop.
-(Refer to pages 34-36 for Wire Harness diagrams).
-Note that your stereo package came with a JL 8 channel amplifier that is located behind the helm footrest on the console.
+(Refer to pictures below for general locations of speakers and pre-pulled wiring.)
+Note that an amplifier is required to power more than four speakers with this model JL Audio.
+The amplifier is standard along with the four speakers in the hardtop if the boat has the speaker hardtop option.